RantumBits/ecomloop.github.io/content/pages/home.md

     title: "went above and beyond to deliver on our expectations"
 meta:
   description: >-
-   We're not a typical ecommerce agency or web development company.
-Our clients are not *small businesses*.
-They are *innovative, independent* businesses looking to grow with ecommerce.
+   We enable growth with digital marketing services & remote office tech support.
+Digital platform growth for uncommon organizations & independent businesses looking for the next opportunities enabled by technology.
-  title: ecomloop - ecommerce agency helping uncommon businesses grow
+  title: ecomloop - Keep technology working for your business
 ---
-## We help uncommon businesses grow with ecommerce
+## Stop throwing money at tech and start growing your business with it

-The world is moving to digital commerce at a faster rate than ever before.
-Well-implemented technology & analytics helps empower organizations to overcome limitations imposed by the traditional, physical economy.
+The world is moving to digital platforms at a faster rate than ever before.
+Well-implemented technology empowers organizations of all sizes to overcome limitations of physical commerce.

 In the digital economy, nearly everyone has access to the same services, goods and tools.
 With reputation & trust built and displayed publicly, only the best survive.

 It's crucial for business be *uncommon* by serving the core of segment of their audience in an exceptional manner.

 Don't let technology inefficiencies limit your organization's opportunities.
-The ecomloop ecommerce agency helps uncommon grow with via digital commerce.
+The ecomloop ecommerce agency helps uncommon organizations of all sizes looking to get the most out of technology

 Check out our [ecommerce solutions](/solutions/) to get started today.